Jach/lgame/README.md

 ### lgame.event

-Utils and wrappers around SDL2 events, particularly handling the event loop somewhat nice and intuitively with a `lgame.event:do-event` macro and to reference such event data with `ref` or a specialized function on top of `ref`.
+Utils and wrappers around SDL2 events, particularly handling the event loop somewhat nicely and intuitively with a `lgame.event:do-event` macro and to reference such event data with `ref` or a specialized function on top of `ref`.
 Here is some more explanation in the context of code:

 ```lisp
 ;; Example do-event usage for a few event types and properties: